yashsahugtx/skype-docs/Skype/SDN/articles/cpunumberofcores-element-qualityendpointtype-complextype-skype-sdn-2-2-d.md

 (QualityEndPointType complexType) (Skype for Business SDN Interface 2.2, Schema "D")

 Number of CPU cores in the endpoint device.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information